jaechanglim/DTI_PDBbind/README.md

 > Test

-`test.sh` in `benchmarks` directory is the code that we used for training the model.
+`test.sh` in `benchmarks` directory is the basic code that we used for training the model.

 We use `casf2016_scoring`, `casf2016_ranking`, `casf2016_docking`, `casf2016_screening`, `csar1`, `csar2` to benchmark the model.
 Use different `{benchmark name}`, `{benchmark data dir}`, `{benchmark data file path}`, and `{benchmark data key dir}` for each benchmark, in the following code example.